pachecobruno/aries-data/README.md

 # Aries

 Aries is a library and CLI that makes it easy to create and run multi-stage workflows written in JavaScript (ES2015/2016), preferably in a distributed cloud environment.
-Aries currently supports [Amazon Simple Workflow (SWF)](https://aws.amazon.com/swf/details/) but can evolve to support other services, or some future custom implementation.

 ## Terminology
-- Decider - The decider is a module that receives workflow events from SWF, and makes decisions on what to do next.
-This can include things like completing or failing the workflow, setting timers, rescheduling the workflow to run again, and scheduling activities to be executed.

 - Activity - Activities are modules that implement a specific task, that will typically make up a larger workflow.
 Activities should be small and precise, although they can be long-running.

 ## Creating an Activity
-We've created a [boilerplate project](https://github.com/aries-data/aries-activity-boilerplate) with all the necessities.
+We've created a [yeoman generator](https://github.com/aries-data/generator-aries-activity) with all the necessities.
 To get started, look through a few examples at the [aries-activity Github organization](https://github.com/aries-data).

 The default export of your module should be your new activity, which extends the `Activity` class that is provided by Aries.
-There are two things required for every activity: the configuration (name and version), and the `onTask` function.
-The name and version are used under the hood by [Amazon SWF](https://aws.amazon.com/swf/details/) when we need to deprecate old activity versions and start using new versions.
-The current best practice is to `require` the values provided in `package.json` to keep them consistent.
+The only thing required of the `Activity` subclass is an implementation of the `onTask` function.

 The `onTask` function is called with two parameters: `activityTask` and `config` by default.
-In the Astronomer cloud, a third parameter, `lastExecuted`, is also provided.
+In the Astronomer cloud, a third parameter, `executionDate`, is also provided.

-`activityTask` is the raw data provided by SWF.
-When [polling for activity tasks](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SWF.html#pollForActivityTask-property), `config` is an arbitrary configuration object for a particular execution of this task.
+`activityTask` is the raw data provided by the execution environment.
+The Aries-CLI parses command line arguments and provides this to `onTask`.
+`config` is an arbitrary configuration object for a particular execution of this task.
 Activity tasks should be as generic as possible, but configurable using this parameter.
 In the astronomer cloud, this object will be created and updated by users in the UI.
 In development, this should be a mocked object passed in by your test.
-`lastExecuted` is the date this particular activity was executed as a part of the currently running workflow.
+`executionDate` is the date this particular activity was executed as a part of the currently running workflow.

 ##### `onTask` implementation
 Workflows should be broken out into small, precise, managable pieces.
 A typical workflow might have two steps:

 1. Extract, or query for some data that exists in a database, or API.
 2. Transform the output into a format that the destination can work with.

-Currently, `onTask` should only return a string, which will be loaded to Amazon Simple Storage Service (S3) as a file, and that file will be passed into other activites.
+The return value of `onTask` can be of any type supported by Highland.js.
+Under the hood, Aries wraps the return value in a highland stream.
+Streams, promises, or iterables are possible return values;

 ##### Decorators
 We provide the following decorators that can be used in any activity: